Sauce: Chinese

-See List of Chinese sauces

 Filipino

 Filipino cuisine typically uses "toyomansi" (soy sauce with kalamansi lime) as well as different varieties of suka, patis, bagoong and banana ketchup, among others.

 French

 Sauces in French cuisine date back to the Middle Ages.
 There were many hundreds of sauces in the culinary repertoire.
 In cuisine classique (roughly from the end of the 19th century until the advent of nouvelle cuisine in the 1980s), sauces were a major defining characteristic of French cuisine.

 In the early 19th century, the chef Marie-Antoine Carême created an extensive list of sauces, many of which were original recipes.
 It is unknown how many sauces Carême is responsible for, but it is estimated to be in the hundreds.
-Most of them have been listed in Carême reference cookbook "The art of French Cuisine in the 19th century" (The French Title: "L'art de la cuisine française au XIXe siècle").
+Many are included in his Art de la cuisine française au XIXe siècle.

-Carême considered the four grandes sauces to be Espagnole, Velouté, Allemande, and Béchamel, from which a large variety of petites sauces could be composed.
+Carême considered the four grandes sauces to be espagnole, velouté, allemande, and béchamel, from which a large variety of petites sauces could be composed.

-In the early 20th century, the chef Auguste Escoffier refined Carême's list of basic sauces in his classic Le Guide culinaire, which in the most recent 4th edition that was published in 1921, listed the foundation or basic sauces as Espagnole, Velouté, Béchamel, and Tomate.
-Sauce Allemande, which was mentioned as a preparation of Velouté made with egg yolks, is replaced by Sauce Tomate.
-One other sauce-de-base that is mentioned in Le Guide culinaire is Sauce Mayonnaise, which Escoffier wrote was a sauce Mère akin to the sauces Espagnole and Velouté due to the number of derivative sauces that can be made.
+In the early 20th century, the chef Auguste Escoffier refined Carême's list of basic sauces in his classic Guide culinaire.
+Its 4th and last edition listed the foundation or basic sauces as espagnole, velouté, béchamel, and tomate.
+Sauce allemande, which is a variant of velouté made with egg yolks, is replaced by sauce tomate.
+Another basic sauce mentioned in the Guide culinaire is sauce mayonnaise, which Escoffier wrote was a mother sauce akin to the espagnole and velouté due to its many derivative sauces.

-In A Guide to Modern Cookery, an English abridged translation of Escoffier's 1903 edition of Le Guide culinaire, Hollandaise was included in the list of basic sauces, which made for a list that is identical to the list of five fundamental "French Mother Sauces" that is acknowledged by a variety of sources:
+In A Guide to Modern Cookery, an English abridged translation of Escoffier's 1903 edition of Le guide culinaire, hollandaise was included in the list of basic sauces, which made for a list that is identical to the list of five fundamental "French mother sauces" that is acknowledged by a variety of sources: